michaelhaaf/2W6-W23/md/lectures/week5.md

   background-color: #D6E9FE;
 }
 ```

 You can use this same technique to make grids of any size.
 For example, creating a photo gallery with a bunch of thumbnails is simply a matter of putting the grid items in `.page` instead of the footer and adding `<img/>` elements to them.
 But, again, remember that flexbox is a more modern way to create these kinds of layouts.

 ### A Brief Note on Naming Conventions

 The `.column` class name isn't exactly accurate anymore.
-This scenario is a good example of why we want to avoid class names that refer to appearance.
+This scenario is a good example of why we want to **avoid class names that refer to appearance**.
 "Column" isn't so great because the content it contains doesn't necessarily need to be rendered in multiple columns (e.g., for a mobile layout, there would likely only be one column).
-A better name would be something like `.footer-item,` but we'll leave that for you to fix.
+A better name would be something like `.footer-item`, but we'll leave that for you to fix.

 ### Floats for Content